FAngelo94/Hypermedia/README.md

 The database is filled with random data related to the devices, smart life services, assistance services, and all the info pages (who we are ecc.)

-For each device  there is a list of Sl/Assistance services available for that device.
+For each device  there is a list of SL/Assistance services available for that device.
 Those Services are randomly chosen (through a random php function inside the php folder) among the whole list of services contained into the db.
-The same is valid for the list of available devices inside  each Sl/Assistance Services page.
+The same is valid for the list of available devices inside  each SL/Assistance Services page.

 NOTES ON THE APK:
-The mobile  app (Android .apk app) was created connecting PhonGap Build to the GitHub repository, and contains all the pages that are on the website desktop version
+The mobile  app (Android .apk app) was created connecting PhonGap Build to the GitHub repository, and contains all the pages that are on the website desktop version.